Local ‘Think Tank’ survey shows community support for the Baxter Rail Project.

 Get in touch: info@committeeformp.com.au

-The Committee proudly presents a migration law briefing from Macpherson Kelley on migration law and how a Designated Area Migration Agreement (DAMA) would significantly enhance workforce participation in the Mornington Peninsula Shire.
+CFMP Members were provided a briefing from Macpherson Kelley and the Dept. of Home Affairs on what a Designated Area Migration Agreement (DAMA) would mean for the Mornington Peninsula Shire.
 Read More…